background

 If a company’s change in NWC increased year-over-year (YoY), a negative sign is placed in front to reflect that the company’s free cash flow (FCF) is reduced because more cash is tied up in operations.

-Note: Consistency throughout the entire model is the priority when it comes to sign convention in financial modeling.
+Note: Consistency throughout the entire model is the priority when it comes to formatting and sign convention in financial modeling.

 The Wharton Online